fukawi2/NetworkHealthChecklist/README.md

     - Is the STP root set correctly?
     - Is BPDU Guard enabled?

+## Security
+- Do users have Local Admin rights?
+- Do users have Domain Admin rights?
+- Are there additional domain admin accounts besides "Administrator"?
+- Are old users/computers disabled/deleted?

 ## Backups
 - What backup software is in place?
 - Have test restoration of backup been done?
 - Are there off-site backups being made?
 - Shadow Copies enabled on file servers?

 ## Desktops and Laptops
 - How many:
   - Desktops:
   - Laptops: